ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 reflect US average electricity grid.’

-Detailed guidance on process and technosphere flow nomenclature is provided in Table
-1. General Information Field Conventions and Appendix E:ILCD Nomenclature Rules.
+Detailed guidance on process and technosphere flow nomenclature is provided in Table M-1.
+General Information Field Conventions and Appendix E: ILCD Nomenclature Rules.
 A technosphere flow that is not being submitted as a dataset and is not already in the FLCAC should be categorized in the Technosphere Flows\\‘CUTOFF’ folder or a reasonable proxy from the FLCAC